atovpeko/docs/getting-started/test-drive-timescale-features.md

   pgai extensions enabled in your database.

-## Organize time-series data in hypertables
+## Optimize time-series data in hypertables

 Hypertables are PostgreSQL tables that help you improve insert and query performance by automatically partition your data by time.
 Each hypertable is made